DonaldKellett/DonaldKellett/README.md

 ### Cloud Technical Specialist at Enfinity Solutions Limited (July 2023 - now)

-Assisted in the design, implementation and maintenance of cloud-based solutions
+2023 Q3:

+- Automated the lifecycle of Alibaba Cloud ECS instances with Function Compute

 ### Specialist in IT consulting at China Resources Enterprise Limited (July 2021 - May 2023; 1 year 10 months)